SIZE:

 Fish or meat?

-Grey seal is a Smarter seafood listed species.
+Grey seal is a Smarter seafood-listed species.

 BENEFITS:

-Seal meat is a natural “superfood” available in our own backyard: high in protein, low in fat, and highly nutritious.
+Seal meat is a natural “superfood” available in our own backyard: high in protein, low in fat and highly nutritious.

-Particularly rich in iron, zinc, magnesium, and vitamin B12.
+Particularly rich in iron, zinc, magnesium and vitamin B12.

-Since it is a wild meat, there is no risk of it containing growth hormones or antibiotics.
+Because it is a wild meat, there is no risk of it containing growth hormones or antibiotics.

 LET’S COOK: